oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 ### Prerequisites

 This lab assumes you have:
 * An Oracle Cloud account
-* All previous labs successfully completed

 ## Task 1: Sign in to the Oracle Cloud Infrastructure Console